Chandipur, Odisha

 Chandipur is a resort town in Balasore District, Odisha, India.
 The town is located on the shore of Bay of Bengal and is approximately 16 kilometers from Balasore Railway Station.
 Chandipur beach is unique in a way that the water recedes up to 5 kilometers during the low tide.
 Due to its unique circumstances, the beach supports biodiversity.
 Horseshoe crab is also found here on the beach towards Mirzapur, the nearby fishing market and community at the confluence of the Budhabalanga River (Balaramgadi).
-It is a suitable picnic spot.
-One of Odisha Tourism's Panthanivas (guest house) is situated here.